Skip to Content

 banana bread hero image

-This really is the best banana bread recipe, period.
+This is the best banana bread recipe, period.
 You can mix everything in one bowl, you can vary the amount of sugar or bananas.
 And the secret to its great flavor?
 Melted butter.

 banana bread